Hackathon - BitWars

 Travel Time

-The travel time is calculated by the using the Euclidean distance in a three dimensional space.
+The travel time is calculated by using the Euclidean distance in a three dimensional space.
 The result is rounded down as it is easier to work with natural numbers.
 If src and dest is the same base, the travel time is zero (Bits arrive in the same round).

 More formally, with a base \(A(x_1,y_1,z_1)\) and a base \(B(x_2,y_2,z_2)\) the distance \(d\) is defined as